Talespinner: A role-playing adventure game for all ages

 Talespinner has been designed to aid the Narrator in telling stories that are fun, simple and engaging.
 The character creation chapter is easy to follow, and making characters can take as little as ten minutes.
-The core system is intuitive; we use six-sided dice (d6's) and add the highest result of a roll to an appropriate character Attribute.
+The core system is intuitive; you'll use six-sided dice (d6's) and add the highest result of a roll to an appropriate character Attribute.
 Bonus Dice or Negative Dice are added based on the situation.
 Character abilities come into play, either as permanent enhancements or as spendable resources.
-Players use tactical decisions and strategy, like using the environment, to gain further benefits throughout the game.
+Players use tactical decisions and strategy, like using the environment and discovering enemies' weaknesses, to gain further benefits throughout the game.

 One of the more popular innovations in Talespinner is the Challenge system, used as an alternative to dice-rolling.
 A deck of cards contains simple tests of skill, such as balancing a pencil on your finger, spelling out a word, counting the result of six dice, or figuring out a simple puzzle.
 The result of the Challenge, expressed as a number, is used in place of a die roll.
 Challenges give players a chance to get out of their seats and actively engage in the game, breaking up long stretches of time sitting around a table.
 For players who struggle with sitting still for long, this can be a good solution.

 For the Narrator, Talespinner also contains advice on structuring stories, including a section on building encounters (action scenes) with the Triggered Event System.
 Triggered events allow players to identify and utilise elements within a scene to produce predictable effects, such as causing a rockslide to block a path, or upsetting a bee hive to scare away pursuing goblins.
 Some events can be triggered as a chain reaction, and if the players can identify one or more of these events, the results can be very satisfying.
 A random event generator also aids the Narrator in quickly building scenes without the need for a lot of prior planning.